Spammy Freehosts Penalty: A Deep Dive

 User-Generated Spam Individual Website (e.g., forums, comments) Spammy content submitted by users (e.g., spam comments, forum posts).
 Partial (affecting sections with user content).

-Identifying the Penalty: Symptoms and Official Confirmation
+Finding the Penalty: Signs and Official Confirmation

 For Individual Websites: